mbwibowo/ucsd-course-network/README.md

 To deploy on Heroku, use the buildpack `https://github.com/jrkerns/heroku-buildpack-conda.git`.
 The Heroku setup uses Conda, since `graphviz`, which is not a Python package, needs to be installed.

+To run the website locally, run `dash_viz.py`.

+## Analysis
+See `chart_viz.ipynb` for network analysis and chart generation from the data.

 ## Documentation

 ### Data preprocessing